shawnmckinney/role-engineering-sample/README.md

 Preventing any one user from being both at same time.

-These buttons are guarded by permission checks.
+The buttons are guarded by rbac permission checks.
 The permissions are dependent on which roles are active.

-Below is the list of permissions per user.
-When testing, keep in mind that DSD constraints will further limit preventing access to all at the same time.
+Below is the list of permissions by user.
+The list can be returned using ##AccessMgr.sessionPermissions## rbac API.
+When testing, keep in mind that DSD constraints further limit preventing access to all at the same time.

 ### User-to-Permission Access Table
 | user          | account.create | item.search    | item.bid       | item.buy       | item.ship      | auction.create | BuyersPage.link  | SellersPage.link |